hotstone228/gigaam-srt/README.md

   an `.srt` subtitle.
 * `--ignore-errors` / `--raise-errors` – keep processing other files after a failure (default) or stop immediately to view the traceback.
+* `-d/--directory` – add one or more directories to scan in addition to positional inputs.
 * `--logging` / `--no-logging` – turn informational logging on or off.
 * `--max-duration`, `--min-duration`, `--new-chunk-threshold` – control how the audio is segmented before transcription.